 You can also manually highlight a range of dates, for example while showing your timeline to someone.
 Just click and drag in the timeline header.
 The “Range” toolbar item, andmenu item, will become active, and your region will be highlighted.
 Click on that button or menu item to hide this highlight.

-In the Document Inspector, the “Manual Highlighter” section lets you choose a color for this highlight.
+In the Document Inspector, the “Highlighted Range” color, under Background Colors, lets you choose a color for this highlight.

 To visually separate past dates from upcoming dates, for example on a project-tracking timeline, you can select an alternate background color to use for past dates.
-Find the Past Dates option in the Document Inspector, under Background Colors.
+Find “The Past” in the Document Inspector, under Background Colors.